Last Updated on

 They also offer a dinner buffet with a variety of cuisine, and guests get a 10% discount.

-For strategically located accommodation with affordable prices, head to El Centro.
-Its beachfront location is my favourite area in Station 2.
+For strategically located accommodation with affordable prices, El Centro is a great option to consider.
+Its beachfront location is my favorite area in Station 2.

 I like the area because it’s green with many palm trees.
 The trees give off a peaceful vibe and are great for shade while relaxing on the beach.

 El Centro is also a good option if you’re traveling in a bigger group, as their spacious family room can fit up to 7 people.
 They also serve a complimentary basic Filipino breakfast, so do grab some before you head out.